© David G Sheppard 2007-2026. All photographs are copyright of Jadela Juniors and reproduced by permission.

 We can offer EYE provision from 7am to 7pm Monday to Friday.

-EYE is funded by the Government and currently provides an annual maximum of (Universal) 570 hours free
+EYE is funded by the Government and currently provides an annual maximum of (Universal) 570 hours free childcare to

-childcare to eligible 9 Month to 4 year-olds.
-Plus an additional annual (Extended) 570 hours for those
+eligible 9 Month to 4 year-olds.
+Plus an additional annual (Extended) 570 hours for those parents who qualify.
+Additional

-parents who qualify.
-Additional information for PARENTS can be accessed on-line.
-Parents can also sign in
+information for PARENTS can be accessed on-line.
+Parents can also sign in here to the Government website.

-parents.
 Additional information is available at the Best Start In Life Hub.

 Please see our FAQ page for further details.